PE02086A.gif (1977 bytes)

 I arrived @ Gutersloh as a Signalman and left as a Cpl.

-I returned to the UK for a short three-year spell at 8 Signal Regt (Training) May 1977.
+I returned to the UK for a short three-year spell @ 8 Signal Regt (Training) May 1977.
 And joined Schemes Troop.
 Also I had the quickest route known to gaining an HGV III driving licence.
 This so that I could drive a Green Goddess Fire Engine in the Fire Strike of 1977.
 Shortly after the strike I was promoted to Sgt.

-Whilst at 8 Signal Regt I was honoured by the RSARS to be there Head Qtr Station Manager looking after G4RS (1978 - 79).
+Whilst @ 8 Signal Regt I was honoured by the RSARS to be there Head Qtr Station Manager looking after G4RS (1978 - 79).
 Also whilst at 8 Signal Regt, I was able to get installed into the trade training of certain technical and operating trades (with the help of G3EKL <SK> & G3EJF <SK>).
 The subject "Electronics as a Hobby", this was a presentation on Amateur Radio.
 With questions and answers in the trade training school cinema.
 Followed by a visit to G4RS the HQ Station.
 Also being part of the RSARS Council I meet the likes of G3ONU <SK>, G3NVK and G3IBB <SK>.
 All who gave good advice on service in the Corp at that time.

-I also toyed with the idea to get a local Repeater going on 2 Mtrs.
+I also toyed with the idea to get a local Repeater going on 2 mtrs.
 Richmond Hill did not give enough coverage, but Sutton Bank near Thirsk did.
 But before we could get it up and running I was posted (below).
 The Harrogate lads took up the idea and GB7HG was born.

 In September 1979 saw me posted back to Germany and Celle again this time as Sgt.
-And to 14 Signal Regt (EW) Electronic Warfare, in a little hamlet called Shauen to the north of Celle.
+And to to 14 Signal Regt (EW) Electronic Warfare, in a little hamlet called Shauen to the north of Celle.
 Unfortunately Shauen was famous for being the last stop on the then rail link to Belson during W.W.II.
-And some parts of the camp where still fenced off and out of bounds to all personnel.
+And some parts of the camp where still fenced off and out of bounds to all personel.

 As we where so far out of town so to speak the Col asked that SNCO’s looked at any activities to keep the lads out of mischief.
 So with the help of an ex pat living at Oldau near by to Celle.
 Eddie King DJ0SS (G4HWC), helped me form the first known Amateur Radio club within an active EW unit at that time.
 And so DJ0CL (Celle Loonies) was established.
 And with the help of G4RS (G3EKL Again) in the way of the Swan Cygnet and a multi mode 2 mtr rig (FDK200 I think), we where on the air.
 I was promoted to SSgt in early 1982.
 And took over the running of Radio Troop when the then SSGT was posted out to the Falklands.
 We where responsible for sending quite a few specialist's in that direction for the period of the conflict.

 I was then asked to head up a team of lads to do a KAPE (Keep The Army in the public Eye).
 We travelled back to the South West of the UK and did a six week tour around the west country.
 To schools, local shows and fetes, and to TA centres.
-We took over DF (Direction Finding), Jamming, and Rear Link Communications vehicle's (See 14 Sig Regt (EW) Picture in photos section).
+We took over DF (Direction Finding), Jamming, and Rear Link Communications vehicle's (See 14 Sig Regt Picture in photos section).
 This was a very interesting trip with myself as SSGT team leader travelling forward each day to arrange accommodation and check venues and bring the team in the following day.
 I met a lot of ex service personnel and had a good taste of civilian life.
 This played on my mind that maybe the army was not all it was cracked out to be.
 A bit out of context seeing that I was there selling the benefits of the Army to get folk to join up!

 saltire.gif (12096 bytes)

-So with the guidance of John Cook G3OPW (who I had met at the start of the KAPE tour), I first settled in Glenrothes Fife Scotland, working for a company called Solus Schall (later to be part of Oceanering Int) in NDT, and six months later moved to the Aberdeen head office for the UK, to work as a Radiographic Crawler Technician, within the same firm.
+So with the guidance of John Cook G3OPW (who I had met at the end of the KAPE tour), I first settled in Glenrothes Fife Scotland, working for a company called Solus Schall (later to be part of Oceanering Int) in NDT, and six months later moved to the Aberdeen head office for the UK, to work as a Radiographic Crawler Technician, within the same firm.
 Radio took a back seat again due to the working hours (and we all think it was hard work when we where serving).
 After a few years moved on to be the companies Logistics Manager (Purchasing, Telecom's, Car fleet and Base Health & Safety Manager).
 I did have two metres FM in the company car in 1983.
 And one of the first amateurs that called me in Aberdeen was GM4RGS (Ramsey) who I still talk to today.

 We set up home to the north of Aberdeen in the county of Grampian.
 First in the village of Rhynie then on to Strathdon.
 And the one and half hour journey into work was made much shorter with two meters radio being available in the car on the in ward and outward journey to Aberdeen.
 In 1987 we moved into Blackburn just on the City and Grampian (now Aberdeenshire) council boarders.
 And through the Aberdeen Amateur Radio Club and Brendan GM0CQV (plus Mike GM8FYJ).
 I took up an interest in AX25 Packet Radio.

 In 1989 I joined Grampian Police as a Special constable serving in the City of Aberdeen.
 Based at Bucksburn in B Division.
 Later Transferring to C division and working at various police boxes (offices), in the city.
-They included Nigg, FHQ, Victoria Road, Fonthill, Oscar Road, and Peterculter.
-I have done two postings to Peterculter and where I worked as a neighbourhood officer before retirement.
+They included Nigg, FHQ, Victoria Road, Fonthill,Oscar Road, and Peterculter.
+I have done two postings to Peterculter and where I work now as a neighbourhood officer.
 Though the various postings in the Army, ones eyes are opened as to how other nations live.
 Working in the police allows one to use ones military training from a discipline point of view and common sense.
-But police work puts you in contact with aspects of life that normal members of the public would never see, And that can be both humbling and awakening.
+But police work puts you in contact with aspects of of life that normal members of the the public would never see, And that can be both humbling and awakening.
 But by the same aspect allows one to be of use to the wider community.
 In July 2009 I had served 20 years in the police (longer then my total army service).

 1989 also saw myself and my first wife split up.
 Followed by myself moving into the City Centre of Aberdeen and meeting my future second wife the same year.
 Again Radio fell very sharply to one side.

 Around 1991 I started to get a renewed interest in Radio and set up the GB7EMX AMTOR mailbox in Cove to the south of the City of Aberdeen.
-The only active AMTOR BBS in GM (Scotland) at that time.
+The only active Amtor BBS in GM (Scotland) at that time.
 This ran non stop until Oct 1995.
 Forwarding personnel type radio email on HF radio from all over the world and into the GM 2 mtr VHF Packet network.
 This venture was only achieved with the great support from Peter (G3PLX), who provided software.
 Stan (G3DSS <SK>), and as the box matured Jim (G3WGM).
-Also Derek again (G3RKN <SK>) who supplied Amstrad 1512 bits to keep the PC’s going.
+Also Derek again (G3RKN <SK>) who supplied Amstard 1512 bits to keep the PC’s going.
 A very early internet !

 In 1992 I left Solus to Join Wood Group Fire Protection as a dept manager in Onshore Fire detection for Sales, Service and Installation.
 In 1995 I joined Thorn Security, again dealing with Onshore fire detection sales & installation, and Six months later Transferred to the International Division to deal with Marine & Offshore fire detection sales and systems in Aberdeen, Norway & Internationally.
 Whilst based in Aberdeen for the North Sea.
 My head office was in Sunbury on Thames and later Slough.
-Therefore for the first time I started to work from home.
+Therefore I started to work from home.

 In Oct 200I Thorn Security Marine & Offshore was renamed Tyco Marine services.

-In July 2002 I decided to seek a new challenge and resigned to take up a position with ICS Triplex as there Regional Manager for Scotland of the Customer Care division.
+In July 2002 I decided to seek a new challenge and resigned to take up a postion with ICS Triplex as there Regional Manager for Scotland of the Customer Care division.
 Was this G3ONU's voice again saying "if you don't have a go you wont know?".
 This meant after seven years working from home, that I would have to move into an office on the outskirts of the City of Aberdeen in the village of Cults.
-This transition was a bit of a culture shock, but an enjoyable one.
-ICS Triplex then was a company making and supporting TMR critical safety process control equipment for the Offshore, Petrochemical sectors here in Scotland.
+This transition has been a bit of a culture shock, but an enjoyable one.
+ICS Triplex is a company making and supporting TMR critical safety process control equipment for the Offshore,Petrochemical sectors here in Scotland.
 As well as supplying many other organisations through out Europe and the World.
 That have a requirement for critical safety control systems.
 Including the NASA Shuttle control Centre in the USA.
 In 2007 Rockwell Automation acquired the ICS Triplex group.

 In 2006 I was approached by Honeywell and joined them in January 2007 as an Account Manager.
 However the description on the box did not meet my expectations .
-I was fortunate in being asked to return to ICS Triplex - Rockwell Automation as a Business Development Manager.
+I was fortunate in being asked to return to ICS Triplex Rockwell Automation as a Business Development Manager.
 And rejoined ICS Triplex at the start of 2008.

 In late 2003 my daughter took a strong interest in horse riding and early 2004 saw her attending one of the local riding schools ever moment of her free time.
 Be that after school or weekends.
 This was starting to prove expensive on the pocket in riding lessons.
 So (maybe tempered by loosing my only son in Nov 1999 - see RIP Jason), for her 12th Birthday in April 2004 I gave her a highland pony for her birthday (Piggy).
 This was eventually sold on and a 15.2 hand Cross Cormaragh was purchased (this at the cost of disposing of most of my HF and VHF radio equipment).
 Eventually at 17.
 Rebecca decided that she would peruse other interests.
 I still have the Cross Cormara.